tissue3/cornell_note/JpegNN/progress.md

   - In genetic algorithm version 2, I set fitness function as $$\frac{Rate}{f(Acc)}$$ where $$f(Acc)$$ is a cubic polynomial such that $$f(Acc) \approx Rate$$.
 In this case, the results form a curve rather than a single point, but not yet beating the standard qtable.

+### Aug 28th

+- Methods I tried so far:
+  - MCMC - randomly pick some coef of the Qtable and apply step function with random changes in the range of [-7,7].
+Too few changes in the end, not any better than standard jpeg
+  - MCMC - randomly pick some coef of the Qtable to be the average of 5 values given a box [[0,1,0],[1,1,1],[0,1,0]].
+Eventually they become one value, not any better than standard jpeg.
+  - GA - p% of parent1 and (1-p%) parent2.
+Gradually becomes the same Qtable.
+No matter how many times I tried, GA always gradually converges one point after trials.

+- Comments for GA.
+  - Usually at the starting point because the generated population is random, larger compression rate usually shows better results in terms of accuracy.
+Then no matter how we pick parent, these parents always have large compression rate.
+(How do we constrain the compression rate to be around 20? )
+  - There is also a reason for these easily generated Qtables that can produce large compression rate - low accuracy pair.
+Because when every coef of Qtable is large, most component of the 8x8 DCT block just get disappeared.
+It is easy to get small components rather than large ones.
+(Redesign *sorted_random_qtable_generate()* function!!!)

+- A Literature Review on Quantization Table Design for the JPEG Baseline Algorithm:
+  - Rate-Distortion Approach: may get struck at different local minimal
+  - Human Visual System Approach: not our topic
+  - Genetic Algorithm: a) normal GA should work, why mine doesn't. b) In *Identification of the best quantization table using genetic algorithms*, why didn't I see compression rate related computation when calculating fitness? c) Pareto dominance to plot a curve rather than a line, but the experiment cost could be huge. d) knowledge based GA (on crossover and mutation). e) Does it count to use/combine existing approachs?
+Are they too old (mostly before 2013, while the lastest KBGA is 2016)?
+  - Differential evolution is said to be better than GA, but how to get the paper?
+  - Particle Swarm Optimization, Fireflys